eaasi/user-handbook/source/resources/faq.rst

 **Q: (How) is this legal?**

-A: EaaSI adheres to principles of fair use for academic and cultural institutions as recommended by the SPN-affiliate project `Code of Best Practices for Fair Use in Software Preservation <https://www.softwarepreservationnetwork.org/bp-fair-use/>`_.
+A: EaaSI adheres to principles of fair use for academic, cultural, and non-profit institutions as recommended by the SPN-affiliate project `Code of Best Practices for Fair Use in Software Preservation <https://www.softwarepreservationnetwork.org/bp-fair-use/>`_.
 Our network's members have countless files in digital collections that are inaccessible without appropriate software - by sharing our acquired *software* collections (with measures for network authentication and object control baked in to